Remote App

 • Persisting Data - For each editable data there is a URN identifier.
 This URN is used to route the persistence to the right system and resource.

-• Content Fragment Model - To support the rail for editing Content Fragment properties, the Content Fragment Editor, and form-based editors, models per component and content fragment are required.
+• Content Fragment Model - To support the panel for editing Content Fragment properties, the Content Fragment Editor, and form-based editors, models per component and content fragment are required.

 • Content - Content can be stored anywhere, such as in AEM, Magento, and so on.